 Spathies Beach is well known as the “Secret Paradise” of Sithonia.
-This sandy beach is located in a small lagune 9 km south from Nikiti.
+This sandy beach is located in a small lagune 9 km south of Nikiti.
 It is easily accessible by car, in less than 10 minutes from Nikiti, towards Neos Marmaras.
 Spathies Beach is a quiet, perfect place for relaxing on its sandy beach.
 You will enjoy the light blue sea and unique sunsets.

 About Spathies Beach

 The small part of Spathies beach (around 50 m long) has amazing turquoise and always calm water and fine white sand.
-Whether it is crowded or not it is a perfect place that provides you endless fun..
-There is a large tree in the middle and, as you can imagine, most guests want to catch the shade under it so it pays off to be an early bird.
+Whether it is crowded or not it is a perfect place that provides you with endless fun… There is a large tree in the middle and, as you can imagine, most guests want to catch the shade under it so it pays off to be an early bird.
 You can put up your towel on one of the smooth rocks too.

 Both beaches are sort of wild (neither has sunbeds, showers, parasols, toilets, nor kiosks with food) so equip yourselves if you want to spend a whole day there.